ARTICLES

 Is it illegal to pick a California poppy?

 Picking a California poppy is illegal on public lands, including state parks, highway medians, and other government-managed areas, under California Penal Code Section 384a.
-On private property, different rules apply.
-The widespread belief that it is always illegal to pick one anywhere in the state is a simplification, but the law's protective intent is consistent with the state's commitment to native plant conservation.
+On private property, different rules apply, and an owner may do as they wish.
+At popular bloom sites such as Walker Canyon, visitors are also asked to stay on designated trails to avoid trampling.
+The widespread belief that picking one anywhere is always illegal is a simplification, but the law's protective intent reflects California's serious commitment to conserving its native poppy and the wider ecosystem.

 Why is the California poppy orange?

-The orange color of the California poppy comes from carotenoid pigments in the flower petals.
-These pigments are common in many orange and yellow flowers and serve to attract pollinators.
-The specific shade can vary based on genetics, soil conditions, and climate, which is why California poppy plants can range from deep orange to pale yellow, even within the same population.
+The orange color of the California poppy comes from carotenoid pigments in its silky petals.
+These pigments are common in many orange and yellow flowers and help attract pollinators.
+The specific shade varies with genetics, soil, and climate, so plants range from deep orange to golden or pale yellow, even within the same patch.
+The cup-shaped flowers sit above finely divided, blue-green foliage, and their petals fold shut in cloudy weather, a trait that makes the poppy easy to recognise from other species in the wild.

 What is California Poppy Day?